 General plant grades

 All plants must be supplied true to the species and grades specified on the accepted landscape plans and fill the specified planter bag.
-All street trees, unless specified otherwise, must be of a minimum grade of 45 litres with a minimum 3mm calliper.
+All street trees, unless specified otherwise, must be of a minimum grade of 45 litre with a minimum 35-45mm calliper.

 All other stock must be of minimum 2 litre grade for groundcover and 3 litre grade for shrubs.